cfedermann/Appraise/README.md

 <h1 id="appraise_evaluation_system">Appraise Evaluation System</h1>

+<h2>WMT17 code released</h2>

+<p>An updated version of the WMT17 code has been released under the <code>wmt17code</code> branch.
+This will become the new <code>master</code> branch soon, but still requires some cleanup and refactoring as I have changed underlying data structures and code.
+The new branch should be feature identical to what was used at WMT17, except that it uses <code>WorkAgenda</code> objects instead of dynamic task allocation.
+This will require you to pre-select tasks for users, otherwise they will not see any in their dashboard (this will be cleaned up before the release to <code>master</code>).
+Multimodal annotation tasks do not currently support such pre-allocation and will not be visible from the dashboard (you can hack the template or wait for the next update).
+They work fine, though, if you point users directly to the respective task URL.</p>

+<p>There are several other changes waiting for release and I hope to make the full WMT18 system available in the coming weeks.
+This would give us an unprecendented amount of testing time before the actual evaluation campaigns start.
+And it would allow us to experiment with other annotation tasks.
+Cheers!</p>

 <p>Current release used to run the evaluation of the <a href="http://www.statmt.org/wmt16/">ACL 2016 First Conference on Machine Translation (WMT16)</a>.
 It has also been used for WMT 2015, 2014 and 2013.
 Second major release in time for the <a href="http://www.statmt.org/mtm12/">Seventh MT Marathon 2012</a> which took place September 3-8, 2012 in Edinburgh, Scotland.
 Initial import into GitHub on Oct 23, 2011.
 First versions of this software appeared in summer 2008...</p>

 <h2 id="wmt15">WMT16</h2>